magujun/NPS_Survey/README.md

 ## ⤵ Testing

+To make requests and inspect responses you can use **[Insomnia Core]**(https://insomnia.rest/) client for REST applications.

+To check your database you can use **[Beekeeper Studio]**(https://www.beekeeperstudio.io/).

-To test if the application has been correctly setup and pass all integration tests, use the command:
+To test if the application has been correctly setup and pass all integration tests, please use the command:

 ```bash
 - yarn test